 Some hybrid and also online estate agents charge their fees up-front rather than on completion, as traditional estate agents do.

-No sale no fee isn’t often provided.
-Critics argue that this means you’re paying for a service that you have yet to receive and that, should your home fail to find a buyer, it’s a lot of money to pay for failure.
+No sale no fee isn’t always provided.
+Critics argue that this means you’re paying for a service that you have yet to receive and that, should your home struggle to find a buyer, it’s a lot of money to pay for failure.
 Traditional agents, although they charge a lot more, only bill the seller after the property has sold.

 Get the location right